The department aims to develop confidence, interest and enjoyment in mathematics.

 We use a variety of up-to-date teaching methods and resources to engage pupils and relate their mathematical knowledge to everyday life around them.
 The school subscribes to the mathematics website MyMaths which allows pupils to access topic-based worksheets and interactive lessons at home as well as school.
 These can be used to reinforce their understanding and is an excellent revision tool.
 They each have a personal login and can track their progress throughout the year.
 At Key Stage 4 we use Mathswatch, another interactive website with videos on all the topics covered at GCSE.
 All Learning Plans in Year 10 have the relevant Mathswatch video clip numbers written on them each week.

-At Key Stage 3, pupils will follow the new Mathematics programmes of study from September 2014.
+Pupils follow the Mathematics Programme of Study.
 The aims of this curriculum are to ensure that all pupils:

-- become fluent in the fundamental of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+- become fluent in the fundamentals of mathematics through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 Key Stage 4

 At Key Stage 4, pupils follow the WJEC GCSE scheme of work (from current Year 10), which is assessed at the end of Year 11.There are three tiers of entry - Foundation, Intermediate and Higher.
 The final tier of entry for individual pupils is made after the mock exams in Year 11.
 Support is provided for GCSE pupils through intervention groups, after school revision and holiday revision.

 Homework at KS4 is made up of revision homework, which is followed by a short test in class, or past paper questions.